DerellLicht/ndir32/readme.txt

 ***************************************************************************

 WHO ARE YOU ? ?  (who-who. who-who.)

-I am a Software Engineer, living in Fremont, CA.  I started out as a digital hardware engineer, but discovered that software is more fun!!!
+I am a retired Software Engineer, living in Fremont, CA.  I started out as a digital hardware engineer, but discovered that software is more fun!!!
 I have professional experience with C (mostly), numerous assemblers, PASCAL, Visual Basic (but I got better), and DBASE III (don't laugh).

-NDIR was written in MS C++ version 8.00 and MASM 6.13, with assistance from the excellent Spontaneous Assembly extended libraries.
-These excellent libraries, unfortunately, are no longer available commercially, more's the loss.

-NDIR32 and NDIRH were written in Visual C++ V6, with no after-market libraries at all...

 ***************************************************************************